 MUNICIPAL COURT OF ATLANTA

 Judge Graves was appointed to the Municipal Court bench in 2005.
-He currently serves as Presiding Judge of the DUI division.
 Prior to being appointed to the Municipal Court bench, Judge Graves served as Chief Judge, Judge, and Pro Hac Judge of the City Court of Atlanta to which he was appointed in 1993.